Help Reduce Our Transportation Emissions

 As the Grid Gets Cleaner, So Do EVs

-Colorado’s current energy mix for power generation is 28% natural gas, 35% coal, and 35% renewables (as of November 2022).
+Colorado’s current energy mix for power generation is 27% natural gas, 28% coal, 3% hydroelectric, and 42% renewables (as of April 2023).
 But as a part of Colorado’s Greenhouse Gas Pollution Roadmap, the state is committed to the swift transition away from fossil-fuel generated electricity to renewable electricity to meet its 2030 goals.
 As such, charging your EV in the state will only become more environmentally friendly as time goes on.